 Below is an explanation of the items on this page:

-- Advertising Category - This returns a NODATA response for sites which are classified as advertising.
-We do this to speed response time and to make sure that no error messages for ads will negatively affect user experience.
+- Advertising - This returns a NODATA response for sites that are classified as advertising.
+We do this to speed up response time and ensure that no error messages for ads will negatively affect user experience.
 This setting is off by default as we continue to build a robust list of ad domains.
+You can set this to be "moderate," which will block advertisements from all domains except trusted ones, such as Google, or you can do "strict," which will block all advertisements.
+In your reporting, you will see "moderate" referred to as Advertising Lite and "strict" referred to as Advertising.

-- Parked Sites & Domains - These are sites which may be newly registered and contain no legitimate content.
+- Parked Sites & Domains - These are sites that are not displaying legitimate content but instead are showing "Parked" pages with common search terms, "Under Construction" messages, or a list of advertisements.
+In some cases, these may be newly registered domains.
 This setting is off by default.

-- Block Uncategorized Sites - This setting controls whether or not to block domains that the system has not classified (including newly-registered domains).
-It is off by default because many Content Servers and Content Distribution Networks (CDNs) are served from domains that have no web content to scan but are important to enduser experience (Office Online documents, Dropbox uploads etc)
+- Block Uncategorized Sites - This setting controls whether or not to block domains that the system has not classified (including newly registered domains).
+It is off by default because many Content Servers and Content Distribution Networks (CDNs) are served from domains with no web content to scan but are important to end-user experience (Office Online documents, Dropbox uploads, etc.).

 - Internet Watch Foundation (IWF) Filtering - Unlike the other features, the IWF filter is not experimental.
 It is turned on permanently in our efforts to join with others in combating child pornography and child sexual abuse.

 If a domain has never been seen by DNSFilter’s content filtering system, likely because it is newly registered or obscure.
-These domains can pose a significant risk for inappropriate content, which most filtering solutions could not handle because these domains have not been categorized yet.
+These domains can pose a significant risk for inappropriate content, which most filtering solutions cannot handle because these domains have not been categorized yet.

-If the interstitial filter is turned on, requests made to never-before-seen domains will be presented with special block page, where we will attempt to categorize the domain in real time; requiring 60 seconds to complete the process.
+If the interstitial filter is turned on, requests made to never-before-seen domains will be presented with a special block page, where we will attempt to categorize the domain in real-time, requiring 60 seconds to complete the process.

 If the domain's new categories are allowed by the Filtering Policy, the browser will display a confirmation message and forward you to the domain.

-If the domain's new categories are blocked by the Filtering Policy, the browser will display the Block Page Policy's block page.
+If the Filtering Policy blocks the domain's new categories, the browser will display the Block Page Policy's block page.

 More details can be found on the Uncategorized Sites page.